-Kids are wonderful at developing conjectures, and sometimes even applying deductive logic as illustrated by my friend Sam's Story.
+Kids are wonderful at developing conjectures, and sometimes even applying deductive logic, as illustrated in my friend Sam's Story.
 Sam made an amazing application of proof by exhaustion.

-Practice 1, p.
-85/90 illustrates the kinds of conjectures kids will make (e.g. "All animals living in the ocean are fish."), and parents, sibling, friend, and teachers all have the priviledge and pleasure of coming up with counterexamples.
+Kids will make all sorts of false conjectures (e.g. "All animals living in the ocean are fish," or "all meat-eaters are animals"), and parents, siblings, friends, and teachers all have the priviledge and pleasure of coming up with counterexamples.